2024–present Serbian anti-corruption protests: Continuation of protests and preparations for the pro-government rally

-On 9 April, in the evening hours, citizens from several Belgrade municipalities protested near Vukov Spomenik, when a black Volvo drove through the gathered crowd, injuring an undercover policeman; the driver was later arrested.
+On 9 April, in the evening hours, citizens from several Belgrade municipalities were protesting near Vukov Spomenik when a black Volvo drove through the crowd, injuring an undercover policeman; the driver was later arrested.

 The rally of the newly-formed "Movement for the People and the State", announced by president Vučić, was scheduled for 12 April in Belgrade.
-The news portal Nova.rs obtained an audio recording in which Nataša Marković, a member of the executive board of the state-owned Poštanska štedionica bank, can allegedly be heard pressuring employees to attend the rally, telling them that they should support "the state-owned bank which provides their daily bread."
+The news portal Nova.rs obtained an audio recording in which Nataša Marković, a member of the executive board of the state-owned Poštanska štedionica bank, was allegedly heard pressuring employees to attend the rally, telling them that they should support "the state-owned bank which provides their daily bread."

 On 10 April, 20 plainclothes police officers entered the building of the Faculty of Medicine in Niš and questioned around 30 students who had blocked the entrance to the higher education institution with benches.
 The students, who were detained at the Faculty in the afternoon hours, were summoned to give statements at the local Police Department.
 Citizens gathered in front of the Police Department to show support for the students.
-Since the blockade continued, the police entered the Faculty building again on the next day, however, the protesters gathered in front of the Faculty to express their support for the blockade.
+Since the blockade continued, the police entered the Faculty building again on the next day.
+The protesters gathered in front of the Faculty to express their support for the blockade.

-During the month of April, a total of 16 Croatian citizens with permanent residence in Serbia, have been declared "threat to national security" due to their support of the protests on social media, and were ordered to leave Serbia; in some cases, these Croatian citizens were de facto forced to abandon their family members, who are Serbian citizens.
+During the month of April, a total of 16 Croatian citizens with permanent residence in Serbia, have been declared a "threat to national security" due to their support of the protests on social media and were ordered to leave Serbia; in some cases, these Croatian citizens were de facto forced to abandon their family members, who are Serbian citizens.
 On 10 April, students organized a protest of support for the deported Croatian citizen, who was forced to leave her husband in Serbia.

 On 11 April, students from Jagodina, Ćuprija, Paraćin and Niš arrived in Novi Pazar on foot, as did their fellow students who traveled by bicycle from Belgrade, Novi Sad and Niš.
 They were welcomed with red carpet by students from the State University in Novi Pazar, a day before the scheduled student protest in that city.

 On 12 April, Vučić held his rally "Ne damo Srbiju" ("We will not surrender Serbia") for the new movement with around 55.000 people attending.